 Why you should use YouTube Music Premium

 YouTube Music Premium has great features for general music listeners.
-If you’re a music video fanatic, YouTube Music is hands-down the best subscription service currently available.
+If you’re a music video fanatic, YouTube Music is the best subscription service.
 Its expanse of unofficial, official, and lyric videos give it the edge over more limited platforms like Tidal.
 Meanwhile, Spotify has added lyrics, although, their accuracy is unreliable compared to dedicated fans generating lyric-based videos on YouTube.

 Why you shouldn’t use YouTube Music Premium

 Aside from that, YouTube Music has some other pitfalls.
 Its “New Release Mix” and “Your Mixtape” selections fell into one of two camps: